kernelcrash/stm32-flash-rom-programmer/README.md

-Simple Flash ROM programming rool using an stm32f407 board
+Simple Flash ROM programming rool using an stm32h743 board

  by kernel@kernelcrash.com

 - Can erase and program parallel flash ROMs like the AM29F040B
-- Based on my old hacked version of meeprommer
+- Based on my old hacked version of meeprommer and the stm32f4 version
-- The stm32f407 board appears as a USB serial device to a PC.
+- The stm32h743 board appears as a USB serial device to a PC.
 - You use a terminal program on a PC to talk to it.
 - Wire a AM29F040B parallel flash ROM directly to the stm32f407 board.
 - Simple command line based tool to query the flash ROM , and to program it using an xmodem transfer (128 byte mode)
 - The Command line parser is very simple so when it says you need to type a 5 digit hex number, then type a 5 digit hex number.
-Press reset on the stm32f407 board if you screw up.
+Press reset on the stm32h743 board if you screw up.
 - It probably only works on a AM29F040B or similar

 Wiring